-The Bred and Fed program will include the market beef, market goats, market lambs, market rabbits, and market swine for the 2024 Montezuma County Fair.
+The Bred and Fed program will include market beef, market goats, market lambs, market rabbits, and market swine for the 2025 Montezuma County Fair.

-- Animals must be bred and purchased in Montezuma or Dolores Counties, or bred and raised by exhibitor in Montezuma or Dolores Counties. - Each exhibitor is responsible for providing a bill of sale on all animals purchased for this program at the time of tag in.
+- Bred, being defined as, a producer in Montezuma or Dolores County having ownership of the dam (female parent) prior to being bred. - Each exhibitor is responsible for providing a bill of sale on all animals purchased for this program at the time of tag in.
 Bill of sale must include the breeder's name, physical address, date, and be signed by the breeder.
 Late bill of sale will NOT be accepted, if bill of sale is not presented at tag in, member will not participate in Bred & Fed program. - All general and specific rules as specified in the fair rule book will apply to this program.